 EXPECT THE IMPOSSIBLE.

-When I stepped out of the theater with my buddies eleven years ago after watching Mission: Impossible, I was as enthusiastic as any twenty-year-old can be about a movie.
-In fact, I praised this film to the degree that my mates felt compelled to point out that they thought I was making too big a deal out of it.
-I was, but when I watched the DVD a few nights ago I realized that I wasn’t far off.
+Eleven years ago, I stepped out of a theater together with my buddies after watching Mission: Impossible and was as enthusiastic as any twenty-year-old can be about a movie.
+In fact, I praised it to the degree that my mates had to point out I was making too big a deal out of it.
+Perhaps, but when I watched the DVD a few nights ago I realized that I wasn’t far off.
 This film is grossly underappreciated.

-When Tom Cruise and producer Paula Wagner set up shop at Warner, they realized that the studio owned the rights to the classic TV show Mission: Impossible and got excited about making a movie based on it.
-Hiring Brian De Palma to direct it was a safe choice; he was after all the guy who made the astonishing film version of another TV show, The Untouchables.
-Two talented screenwriters (including veteran Robert Towne) wrote a script that some thought was too convoluted and which arouse the ire of die-hard fans of the show because (here comes a spoiler!) it made a villain out of the only person to also appear on the show, perennial good guy Jim Phelps (Jon Voight).
+When Tom Cruise and producer Paula Wagner set up shop at Warner, they learned that the studio owned the rights to the classic TV show Mission: Impossible and got excited about making a movie based on it.
+Hiring Brian De Palma to direct was a safe choice; after all, he was the guy who made the astonishing film version of another TV show, The Untouchables.
+Two talented screenwriters (including veteran Robert Towne) came up with a script that some found overly convoluted.
+It also aroused the ire of die-hard fans of the show because it made a villain out of a classic character.

-The movie starts in Prague where members of the IMF, a special intelligence task force, are set to expose a traitor who intends to steal the NOC list, which contains information on IMF’s all agents and their secret identities.
+The story begins in Prague where members of the IMF, a special intelligence task force, are set to expose a traitor who intends to steal the NOC list, which contains information on IMF’s all agents and their secret identities.
 But the mission goes awry and every member of the team except for Ethan Hunt (Tom Cruise) is murdered.
 Ethan realizes that his superiors think he is the traitor, leading him to go on the lam.
-It turns out that another member of the team, Jim Phelp’s wife Claire (Emmanuelle Béart), survived and together they find that the mole, who in Internet conversations referred to himself as Job, was in touch with someone called “Max” who wanted to buy the stolen NOC list.
+It turns out that another member of the team, Jim Phelp’s (Jon Voight) wife Claire (Emmanuelle Béart), survived and together they find that the mole, who in online conversations referred to himself as Job, was in touch with someone called “Max” who wanted to buy the stolen NOC list.

 Ethan contacts Max (Vanessa Redgrave) and offers to deliver the real NOC list, hoping to learn the mole’s identity.
 She promises to deliver Job to Ethan; all he has to do now is steal the NOC list from CIA headquarters in Langley.

-Some fans complained of the film’s focus on one agent rather than a whole team, but Cruise holds it together as a very Hitchcockian hero.
-Director De Palma builds several sequences in the fashion that has made him famous; they are complex, stylish and require complete attention from the audience because things may not be what they seem.
-There’s a sequence I love where De Palma gets to show what a fine filmmaker he is – but I can’t tell you without revealing spoilers.
-Jim Phelps has just reappeared and starts telling Ethan what happened that night in Prague; of course he doesn’t know that Ethan has already understood that he is the mole.
-As Ethan pretends to listen to him, De Palma shows us him figuring out in his mind how Phelps must have orchestrated the murders of the other team members.
-A perfect example of how film as a medium is best used.
+There were fans complaining that the film’s focus on one agent rather than a whole team was not an idea true to the TV series, but Cruise holds it together as a sort of Hitchcockian hero, figuring out how he was framed.
+Director De Palma builds several sequences in the fashion that has made him famous; complex and stylish, they require complete attention from the audience.
+Things may not be what they seem.
+There’s a quiet sequence I love where De Palma gets to show what a fine filmmaker he is.
+A key character has just reappeared and starts telling Ethan what happened that night in Prague.
+He doesn’t know that Ethan has already understood that he is the mole.
+As Ethan pretends to listen to him, De Palma shows us the agent figuring out in his mind how the mole must have orchestrated the murders of the other team members.
+A perfect example of how to use film as a medium.

-Then there’s the two masterful set pieces that really had people talking.
-The elaborate yet discreet Langley heist is classic De Palma (the falling knife is a wonderful idea) and the concluding fight and chase involving a helicopter and a TGV train is sheer brilliance; it looks like it could be done even though we know it couldn’t, which truly is a compliment to the special effects crew.
+Then there’s the two masterful, much showier set pieces that really had people talking.
+The elaborate yet discreet Langley heist is classic De Palma (the falling knife is a wonderful idea) and the concluding fight and chase involving a helicopter and a TGV train is sheer brilliance.
+It looks like it could be done even though we know it couldn’t.
+That’s brilliance on the part of the special effects crew.

 U2 members Adam Clayton and Larry Mullen wrote a special version of Lalo Schifrin’s theme for the TV show, which is played during the end credits.
 An explosive piece of music, it ends the film on a high note and sends audiences out longing to accept another mission.